 SEA-EYE 4

 The SEA-EYE 4 is equipped with an infirmary and two fast rescue boats to bring boat refugees on board and provide them with medical care.
-The ship's electrical and nautical equipment, accommodation and much more are also adapted for its important role as a rescue ship.
-In case of emergency, the two dinghies can be quickly and safely lowered into the water with cranes.
+The ship's electrical and nautical equipment, accommodation and much more are also adapted for the important task as a rescue ship.
+The two dinghies are lowered quickly and safely into the water using cranes when needed.

 You can find many pictures of the SEA-EYE 4 and its missions on our Flickr account.